Eyuwan Soviet: Background

-During the mid-1920s, the CCP and the Kuomintang (KMT or Nationalists) formed an alliance known as the First United Front.
+During the mid-1920s, the Chinese Communist Party (CCP) and the Kuomintang (KMT or Nationalists) formed an alliance known as the First United Front.
 They launched a Northern Expedition in 1926 that would eventually re-unify the Republic of China and defeat the Beiyang Clique.
 One of the tactics the United Front used during the offensive was the creation of militant labor unions and peasant associations.
 These mass organizations gave the Northern Expedition strong popular support, but antagonized conservatives within the KMT who were often landowners and capital owners themselves.
 In 1927, the right-wing Generalissimo of the Nationalist army, Chiang Kai-shek, ordered a purge of Communists in the areas under his control.
 Chiang eventually took over the KMT and extended the purge to all areas under Nationalist control.
 The CCP went underground and many fled to isolated rural areas where Nationalist influence was weakest.

 One popular destination for fleeing Communists was the Dabie Mountains, a border region between Hubei, Henan, and Anhui provinces (the "Eyuwan" region).
 Many Communists were in fact natives of this region and had been sent by their parents to study in the cities.
 By returning to their native region, they could count on family ties as a recruitment tool.
 But while the rugged terrain gave them shelter from the Nationalist armies, it provided the same benefit for bandit gangs.
 The highlands of Eyuwan had been plagued by roaming bandits for centuries, leading local communities to develop strong self-defense organizations known as Red Spear Societies.
 There was considerable local variation between different Red Spear Societies; in western Henan they were hardly distinguishable from bandits themselves, whereas in the east they were fiercely loyal to the local gentry.
 But in both cases, they were initially hostile to the Communists.
 Other difficulties included the fact that the Communists were operating north of the Yangtze river, which cut them off from the majority of Communist bases and strongholds to the south.
 They had to recruit most of their party members locally, unlike the Jiangxi-Fujian Soviet that received numerous Communist refugees from the cities.
 This in turn had benefits and drawbacks.
 Ties of solidarity between party members in Eyuwan were high, but they lacked an education in party principles or doctrine and the leaders often acted autocratically.